TerryV8/click-count/docs/terraform_private_subnet.md

 ```

-Running terraform plan will generate an execution plan for you to verify before creating the actual resources.
+Running a terraform plan will generate an execution plan for you to verify before creating the actual resources.
 It is recommended that you always inspect the plan before running the apply command.

-Resource dependencies are implicitly determined during the refresh phase (in planing and application phases).
+Resource dependencies are implicitly determined during the refresh phase (in the planning and application phases).
 They can also be explicitly defined using the depends_on parameter.
 In the above configuration, the resource aws_subnet.public depends on aws_internet_gateway.default and will only be created after aws_internet_gateway.default is successfully created.

 Launch:
 ```console